kmety/internet-shop/README.md

 ## <a name="aim"></a>Introduction - the project's aim

 This is a training project.
-It's aim is to improve my programming skills, deepen knowledge in hibernate technology
+It's aim is to improve my programming skills, deepen knowledge in hibernate technology.

 ## <a name="technologies"></a>Technologies